praw-dev/praw/docs/pages/comment_parsing.rst

 After getting the submission object we retrieve the comments and look through them to find those that match our criteria.
 Comments are stored in the attribute :attr:`.comments` in a comment forest, with each tree root a toplevel comment.
-Eg. the comments are organised just like when you visit the submission via the webend.
+E.g., the comments are organized just like when you visit the submission via the website.
 To get to a lower layer, use :attr:`.replies` to get the list of replies to the comment.
 Note that this may include :class:`.MoreComments` objects and not just :class:`.Comment`.

 >>> forest_comments = submission.comments